Best Ever Caramel Corn With Nuts (Irresistible!)

 caramel sauce in pot bubbling.

-Let the caramel mixture boil gently for 5 minutes.
-Remove from stove and add baking soda and vanilla.
-Be careful.
-The mixture foam up.
-Stir.
+Boil gently for 5 minutes.
+Remove from stove and add baking soda and vanilla (mixture will foam up).
 Pour mixture over popcorn and toss to coat evenly.
-Spread in a single layer in two large pans.
+Spread in a single layer on two large baking sheets.
 Sprinkle on sea salt.
 Bake.

 How to serve caramel popcorn

-Try serving the popcorn in fun paper cups or cartons.
-For gifts, I fill up small cellophane bags from the dollar or bulk store and tie them with a bow for any occasion:
+Serving in fun paper cups, treat boxes or popcorn cartons for parties and movie nights.
+For gifts, I fill up small clear treat bags from the dollar or bulk store and tie them with a bow for any occasion:

 • baby showers